sharadcodes/sharnote/README.md

 For changing notes directory
 ##### Example
 ```
-sharnote --notedir    or    sharnote --nd
+sharnote --notesdir    or    sharnote --nd
 ```

 ### --search or --s